-Born in 1963, Winterthur, CH.
-Lives and works in Zürich, CH.
+Born in 1963, Winterthur, Switzerland.
+Lives and works in Zürich, Switzerland.

 In her expressive and fantastical pictorial worlds, Klodin Erb reacts like a seismograph to the tenor of the present day.
 Her core medium is painting.
 Often, the theme dictates the form: she tailors her techniques to her topic, highlighting and interweaving form and content to maximise the expressive power of painting.
 Formal influences come from popular and online culture and art history, combined with her love of experimentation and constant probing of the limits of painting.